yijun-jo/R_examples/README.md

 # Introduction
 This is a collection of R codes written for specific tasks or capstone projects and organized as one task or project per folder.
-Usually there will be a .html as a final knit from a successfully excuted R markdone document.
-Therefore there should also be a R markdone file along with it.
-But sometimes I forget about uploading it.
+Usually there will be a .html and a R markdone file along with it.
+But sometimes I forget one of them.
-Html should do the job anyway.

 Package "tidyverse" is almost always used.
 Task unique packages will be listed in the keywords.
+Good luck!

 ### 1. 2023_NTA_boxplot
 This is a small visualization task utilizing data from real lab experiments.<br>